Basic and Commonly-Referenced Recipes (Sorted Alphabetically)

 - In the bowl of a stand mixer fitted with the paddle attachment, cream butter and sugar for about 5 minutes on medium-high speed, until very smooth, light, and fluffy.
 (Insufficient creaming of the butter/sugar will result in a gritty frosting.)
 Stop and scrape bottom and sides of bowl about halfway through.

 - Gradually beat cooled flour mixture into the creamed butter and sugar a few tablespoons at a time.
 Icing will begin to lighten.
-Gently scrape bowl, add vanilla, and beat until mixture is fluffy and resembles whipped cream.
+Gently scrape bowl and beat until mixture is fluffy and resembles whipped cream.
 (This takes about 3 minutes in my mixer, but time will vary based on your unit’s power and the temperature of your ingredients.
 I’ve heard it taking anywhere from 1-8 minutes.
 Keep an eye on it.)
 The mixture might look curdled when the flour paste is first added; additional whipping will smooth it out.
 Pipe or frost as desired.

 Ermine Icing is susceptible to temperature fluctuations and will break down above 70 degrees F. It’s best when freshly-whipped.
 Cakes and cupcakes should be completely cooled before frosting.